ChASE-library/ChASE/docs/quick-start/quick-install.rst

 ------------------------------

 For a quick test and usage of the library, we provide various ready-to-use examples which use ChASE to solve eigenproblems.
-These examples make the additional use of the
+Some of these examples make the additional use of the
 ``C++`` library ``Boost`` for the parsing of command line values.
-Thus ``Boost`` should also be provided before the installation of ChASE.
+Thus ``Boost`` should also be provided before the installation of ChASE if users would like to build ChASE with these examples.
 In order to build these examples together with ChASE the sequence of building commands should be slightly modified as below::